-- the colours represent block grade ranges between the lower and upper cut-off grades of 5.0 g/t AuEq and 100 g/t AuEq respectively; - the stars and numbers indicate the average AuEq values for the existing drill hole intersections, incorporating a minimum EHT (estimated horizontal thickness) of 1.2m; - interpreted structures and bedding are added where relevant; and - the black rings represent recommended drill holes for each vein domain.
+- the colours represent block grade ranges between the lower and upper cut-off grades of 4.0 g/t AuEq and 100 g/t AuEq respectively. - the stars and numbers indicate the average AuEq values for the existing drill hole intersections, incorporating a minimum EHT (estimated horizontal thickness) of 1.2m; and - interpreted structures and bedding are added where relevant.